harshsingh32/Blogging-Platform-/README.md

 ## Features

-- Create new blog posts with a title, content, author, and date.
+1. Create new blog posts: Users can create new blog posts with a title, content, author, and date.

-- View a list of all blog posts, sorted by date.
+2. View all blog posts: Users can view a list of all blog posts, sorted by date.

-- View a single blog post with its title, content, author, and date.
+3. View single blog post: Users can view a single blog post with its title, content, author, and date.

-- Edit an existing blog post.
+4. Edit blog posts: Users can edit an existing blog post.

-- Delete an existing blog post.
+5. Delete blog posts: Users can delete an existing blog post.

+6. Authentication: Add user authentication to the application so that only authenticated users can create, edit, or delete blog posts.

+7. Search: Add a search function to the application so that users can search for blog posts by keyword, date, author, or other criteria.

+8. Categories and tags: Add the ability to categorize blog posts by topic or tag, and allow users to filter blog posts by category or tag.

+9. Comments: Add the ability for users to leave comments on blog posts, and for authors to moderate and reply to comments.

+10. Analytics: Add analytics tracking to the application to monitor user behavior, traffic, and engagement.

+11. Sharing: Add social sharing functionality to the application to allow users to share blog posts on social media platforms.

+12. Responsive design: Ensure that the application is mobile-friendly and responsive, so that it can be easily accessed and used on a variety of devices.

 ## Technologies Used